kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 ### Transforming relational data to graphs

-A key feature of Kùzu is that it's a **schema-based** graph database, making it highly convenient to read data that already exists in relational systems.
-Like RDBMSs, Kùzu also relies on strongly-typed values in columns and uses primary key constraints on tables to model the data.
+A key feature of Kuzu is that it's a **schema-based** graph database, making it highly convenient to read data that already exists in relational systems.
+Like RDBMSs, Kuzu also relies on strongly-typed values in columns and uses primary key constraints on tables to model the data.
-The only difference is that Kùzu uses separate node and edge tables, which we'll show how to create below.
+The only difference is that Kuzu uses separate node and edge tables, which we'll show how to create below.

-> As such, Kùzu can be viewed as a relational system that provides graph
+> As such, Kuzu can be viewed as a relational system that provides graph
 > modeling capabilities over your tables, allowing you to express graph-based paths and patterns very
-> efficiently in Cypher, the query language implemented by Kùzu.
+> efficiently in Cypher, the query language implemented by Kuzu.

 In this post, for simplicity, we'll assume that the tables we showed in the relational schema are available as CSV files in the `data` directory.
-The `load_data.py` script will transform and load the data into a Kùzu database, while the `query.py` file will run some simple queries to test that the load was successful.
+The `load_data.py` script will transform and load the data into a Kuzu database, while the `query.py` file will run some simple queries to test that the load was successful.

 ```bash